Thieves & Kings

 Muckleglum spends his days wandering the landscape looking for wolf berries to brew his favorite drink, hunting for game, and seeking a mate.
 Unfortunately, he has found few wolf berries, his singing tends to scare away prey, and there are no female hill giants in the area.
 Recently, he attempted to join the local troll gang, but was chased away by them.

-When met by adventurers the first time, he seemed like a rather pitiful creature, and was in the fit of despair.
-The adventurers convinced him to move on, escorting him to the Sleeping Sycamore, and sending him north to find a home amidst the Crucibles, the rugged hills that divide Echo Wood from the wilderness regions of the Hinterlands, further north.
+When met by adventurers the first time, he was approached by the adventurers without hostility, and seemed like a rather pitiful creature, in the fit of despair.
+The adventurers convinced him to move on, escorting him to the Sleeping Sycamore, and encouraging him to travel north to find a home amidst the Crucibles, the rugged hills that divide Echo Wood from the wilderness regions of the Hinterlands, further north.
 It is assumed he has headed into this territory, to find a lair, a mate and some of the elusive wolf-berries.